June List: In the European Parliament (2004–2009)

-2006 elections

 The June List was on the ballot for the 2006 parliamentary elections in Sweden.
 The party's platform during the election focused on a few main issues: to increase the number of people working in the private sector, hence increasing the state's tax income, a referendum on the European Union constitution and nuclear power, and increased municipal autonomy and more local referendums.
 All issues that were not in the party's relatively short party program were left to the approximately 100 candidates to decide on.
 The voters were encouraged to choose to vote for a particular June List candidate that they preferred rather than to cast a general ballot for the party itself.

-At one point it seemed possible that the party might be able to break the 4% threshold necessary to enter parliament, with the party reaching 4.5% in the polls in September 2005, but after that peak the party's support plummeted well below the 4% barrier and in the months before the election it became clear that the party would not be taking seats in parliament that year.
+At one point, it seemed possible that the party might be able to break the 4% threshold necessary to enter parliament, with the party reaching 4.5% in the polls in September 2005, but after that peak the party's support plummeted well below the 4% barrier and in the months before the election it became clear that the party would not be taking seats in parliament that year.
 In the end, the party received only 26,072 votes (0.47%).

+Nils Lundgren resigned as party leader in March 2008.
+The party decided to elect two co-leaders instead of one party leader.
+They elected Sören Wibe, former MEP and MP for the Swedish Social Democratic Party, and Annika Eriksson, long-time member of the party's governing board.
+Eriksson resigned after five months in January 2009 because of disagreements with Wibe and the party governing board.

 Swedish businessman Sven Hagströmer, one of the two men who gave his name to the Hagströmer & Qviberg group of companies, served on the board of the party.

+Decline (2009-2014)

+The June List suffered a significant decline in its support at the 2009 European Parliament election and lost all of its seats in the European parliament.
+The party had hoped that Wibe would attract Eurosceptic voters.
+After the election, the party elected Wibe and Birgitta Swedenborg as co-leaders.
+Wibe died on 29 December 2010 after a short illness, leaving Swedenborg as sole party leader until she resigned in 2013.

+The party was briefly revived for the 2014 European Parliament election.
+The party selected Jörgen Appelgren, former chief economist of Nordea and member of the Social Democratic Party, as the new party leader and front-runner.
+The second front-runner was Camilla Lindberg, former MP for the Liberal People's Party.
+The party received only 11,629 votes nationwide.